Privatix/dapp-openvpn/inst/docs/windows.md

 4. Go to `bin` directory.
 5. Execute command `installer.exe install -config ../config/installer.config.json`
 6. Wait to end installation process.
 All steps print into console and write to `log`.
-7. After successfully install will created `config/.env` with follow key-values: `DEVICE`, `INTERFACE`, `SERVICE`, `WORKDIR`
+7. After successfull installation `config/.env` file with following key-values will be created: `DEVICE`, `INTERFACE`, `SERVICE`, `WORKDIR`
-8. After successfully install you should configurate `openvpn`-configs in `config`.
+8. After successfull installation you should configure `openvpn` options in `config`.
 9. Restart or manual run `installer.exe start`

 #### Remove
 1. Run command shell (`cmd`) with elevate role `Run as administrator`.
 2. Go to `bin` directory.
 3. Execute command `installer.exe remove`
-4. Wait to end removing process.
-All steps print into console and write to `log`.
+4. Wait for removing process to end.
+All steps will be printed into console and written to `log`.

 #### Help
 1. Run command shell (`cmd`) with elevate role `Run as administrator`.